ChenPoJu/Miocene-Dust/README.md

 # Miocene-Dust

-This repository contains the analysis code and data processing scripts used for the research on **The radiative effects of dust aerosols during the Middle Miocene**.
+This repository contains the analysis code and data processing scripts used for the research on **"The radiative effects of dust aerosols during the Middle Miocene"**.

 ## Overview
 This repository serves as supplementary material for the study: **"[Evaluating the radiative effects of dust aerosols in Middle Miocene climate simulations]"**.